Saturday Disney: Format

 As a main feature, Saturday Disney originally included three Disney programs dispersed throughout the course of a two-hour episode.
 From 2012 to 2016, Saturday Disney featured five programs over the course of a three-hour episode.
 The programs shown regularly rotated around the schedule, and were a mixture of animated cartoons and live action comedies, which were more common after the premiere of Hannah Montana in 2007.
 There were three hosts of Saturday Disney, who lived in the 'Disney House' and introduced the programs along with performing other activities such as cooking, craft, science segments, interviews and special appearances by guests, usually celebrities, and occasionally live animals.
 Occasionally, the show was shot entirely on location, where the hosts explored certain cities such as Coffs Harbour or places such as Disneyland for the episode's entirety.

 Feature stories produced by and starring the hosts were also included, which were usually articles about places, activities and events, interviews with celebrities or red carpet events.
 This format has been likened to magazine-style edu-tainment shows.
 In some stories, the hosts adapted certain characters used as a substitute for themselves presenting the article.
 Another type of the stories were recurring mini-series with the hosts acting as characters, which air occasionally.
 Some recurring series from the past included Hazard Man (1990s), The Transfreezers (2000–2001), Tell Tale Trio (2002–2004) and the Secret Agents (2010–2011).
 A Page in Time (2006), introduced a style of serialised drama, depicting three children returning to 1850s.
 More recent series such as Danger Island (2009), Race Around the Island (2010) and The Assistant (2014) took on the reality genre, parodying American series Survivor, The Amazing Race, and The Apprentice respectively.

-A Double Dog Dare was featured in every episode, where each host took turns (one each week) to complete ridiculous, embarrassing or challenging tasks which may have resulted in eating unusual food punishments upon failure, regularly ingredients mixed in a blender.
-Ideas for dares and punishments were regularly sent in by viewers.
+A Double Dog Dare was featured in every episode, where each host took turns (one each week) to complete ridiculous, embarrassing or challenging tasks which upon failure may have resulted in the loser eating unusual foods as punishment.
+Ingredients were also regularly mixed in a blender.
+Ideas for dares and punishments were often sent in by viewers.
 This popular segment was a prominent feature of the show for many years.

 Each week there was also a chosen Letter of the Week, which could be letters, drawings, or art sent in by viewers.
 Winners usually received many prizes, and the artwork was displayed around the set.
 Throughout the course of the program, emails from viewers were also read out.